turingschool/mod-0-curriculum/computer-setup.md

   .
   You should download the Command Line Tools for Xcode 13.1.
   ```
-  1. If you had that warning and ran that additional command, when it has completed the installation, which may take some time, quit the Terminal using `cmd + q` then start a new Terminal session.
+  1. If you had that warning and ran that additional command, when it has completed the installation, which may take some time, quit the Terminal using `command + q` then start a new Terminal session.
 Run `brew doctor`.
 The output should tell you that everything is fine:
   ```
   $ brew doctor
   Your system is ready to brew.